-Meetings between key staff, parents and SENCO are held to discuss needs and provision.
+Meetings between key staff, parents and Inclusion Lead are held to discuss needs and provision.
 Extra transition visits to new classes/staff can be arranged and booklets of photos put together for children to keep at home over the holidays.
 These can be used as a discussion/preparation for moving up.
 Some pupils are supported to make a 'Ready to Move On' book.

 There is an extended secondary transition package in place which begins in Year 5, with further bespoke transition arranged depending on how complex the child’s needs are.
 Staff at the chosen secondary school may visit the child at school and will attend all review meetings leading up to transition.

 - iii) Prepare for adulthood and independent living?

 Life skills are taught to all children in school as part of our PSHE curriculum, which is differentiated and personalised for children with SEN. Financial Education is taught through the Life Savers programme.